TheMCLG/autosub/README.md

 ## Future Improvements
-- [ ] Add support for configurable option to NOT transcribe for other langauges besides English.
+- [ ] Add support for configurable option for which languages to transcribe.
 - [ ] Improve audio stream detection/selection.
 - [ ] General clean-up.